Fish Taco Bowls with Cauliflower Rice

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you want to skip the cauliflower rice and just use white or brown rice instead, this recipe for cilantro lime rice looks delicious!
+If you want to skip the cauliflower rice, use white or brown rice or my cilantro lime rice for extra flavor.

 4.37 from 19 votes